Frequently Asked Questions

 Amsterdam’s public transport company (GVB) gives you the option to buy both

-More information on public transport in Amsterdam can be found here.
+More information and answers to related frequently asked questions on public transport in Amsterdam can be found here.

 For the city center the best form of transportation (for longer distances) is the tram.